WoobeenJeong/LMM_JM_COVID19/README.md

 ---

 ### Baseline
-For the reproducibility, we commit this codes.
+For the reproducibility, we commit the codes

 R installation is required.